Complete this form for 2022-2023 and I will get back to you shortly.

 Booked and confirmed for the month ahead

-This is obviously stupid and harmful and I will not partake.
-If this characterizes what you want - and many students and parents do as soon as there's an imminent test or deadline - then I will refer you to another tutoring service.
-I'd also include a warning: The math situation will only get worse because this approach only adds to the root cause of the problem.
-So don’t blame me when you realize who has paved their own road to Math Hell.
+These requests are equally stupid and harmful.
+If this characterizes what you want - and most students and parents do as soon as there's an imminent test or deadline - then I will refer you to another tutoring service.
+I will send you there with a warning: Cramming fuels the root cause of the problem.
+It paves the way to Math Hell.

 Please know that I am very much aware that my tutoring has and will always have room for improvement.
 Candid feedback does me a favor… And it also helps current and future students!
 If you’d like to speak to me directly, feel free to tell me in person during a tutoring session, email, or call.
 Or, you can choose your own level of anonymity here with this form.